dfinity/portal/docs/references/cli-reference/dfx-canister.md

 dfx canister delete hello_world
 ```

-To delete all of the canisters you have deployed on the `ic` ic, you can run the following command:
+To delete all of the canisters you have deployed on the `ic` {platform}, you can run the following command:

 ``` bash
 dfx canister --network=ic delete --all